textcreationpartnership/A00392/README.md

 ##Content Summary##

 #####Front#####
-A sermon made: by the famous doctor Erasmus of RoterodameLiturgia Virginis Lauretanae.
-EnglishErasmu

 #####Body#####

-A sermon made: by the famous doctor Erasmus of RoterodameLiturgia Virginis Lauretanae.
-EnglishErasmu
+1. ¶In the seconde chapytre of the Gospell of saynt Iohan.

 #####Back#####
-A sermon made: by the famous doctor Erasmus of RoterodameLiturgia Virginis Lauretanae.
-EnglishErasmu **Types of content**
+¶Here endeth a sermon made: by the famous Doctor Erasmus of Roterodame.¶Imprynted by me Robert wyer ROBERT WYER.
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!